 The Cafe Wall Illusion is pretty neat and works really well for a quilt because although the lines look like they are bending, they are actually perfectly straight.
 So it’s easier to put together than it looks.
 Even so, it took us a bit of time to nut out because the illusion only appears if you meet certain criteria.

 Also, you need to ensure that you use a light and a dark fabric for the squares.
-Black and white will always works but you can use any dark colour shade as long as it isn’t too fussy.
-So it’s best to choose a dark colour and then use white as the contrasting colour.
+Black and white will always work but you can use any dark color shade as long as it isn’t too fussy.
+So it’s best to choose a dark color and then use white as the contrasting color.

 In this tutorial, we are going to show you how to piece together a quilt top measuring approximately 27″ x 47″.
-If you want to make a larger quilt, you can double the quantity of fabric strips and you should be getting close to a full sized quilt by the time you had your borders.
+If you want to make a larger quilt, you can double the number of fabric strips and you should be getting close to a full-sized quilt by the time you had your borders.

 What You Will Need